-Technical panels were established to develop technical standards.
+Technical panels were established128 to develop technical standards.
 Four TPs are currently established:

-- Technical Panel on Diagnostic Protocols (TPDP) - Technical Panel on Forest Quarantine (TPFQ) - Technical Panel for the Glossary (TPG) - Technical Panel on Phytosanitary Treatments (TPPT).
+- Technical Panel on Diagnostic Protocols (TPDP); - Technical Panel on Commodity Standards (TPCS); - Technical Panel for the Glossary (TPG); and - Technical Panel on Phytosanitary Treatments (TPPT).

 TP members should work according to the specification for each TP approved by the SC and the procedures of the TP, which should be in accordance with other procedures approved by the SC.